Width bounds and Steinhaus property for unit groups of continuous rings: Algebraic elements

 \section{Algebraic elements}

 Considering a field $K$ and a unital $K$-algebra $R$, an element $a\in R$ is said to be \emph{algebraic over $K$} if there exists $p\in K[X]\setminus\{0\}$ such that $p(a)=0$.
 The purpose of this section is to prove that the algebraic elements in a non-discrete irreducible, continuous ring are precisely those which are contained in some subalgebra isomorphic to a finite product of matrix algebras (Theorem~\ref{theorem:matrixrepresentation.case.algebraic}).
+Let us recall that, if $R$ is an irreducible, regular ring, then its center $\ZZ(R)$ constitutes a field by Remark~\ref{remark:irreducible.center.field} and the ring $R$ will be viewed as a unital $\ZZ(R)$-algebra.

 In order to clarify some terminology, let $K$ be a field.
 Then a $K$-algebra $R$ is called \emph{matricial}~\cite[Chapter~15, p.~217, Definition]{GoodearlBook} if there exist $m\in\N_{>0}$ and $n_{1},\ldots,n_{m} \in \N_{>0}$ such that $R \cong_{K} \prod\nolimits_{i=1}^{m} \M_{n_{i}}(K)$, where (as in the following) the symbol $\cong_{K}$ indicates $K$-algebra isomorphism.
 As follows from a classical theorem (see, e.g.,~\cite[IX.1, Corollary~1.5, p.~361]{GrilletBook}), a $K$-algebra is both matricial and simple if and only if it is isomorphic to $\M_{n}(K)$ for some $n \in \N_{>0}$.